Locality and Availability of Array Codes Constructed from Subspaces

 \section{Introduction}

-Designing efficient mechanisms to store, maintain, and efficiently access large volumes of data is a highly relevant problem.
+\IEEEPARstart{D}{esigning} efficient mechanisms to store, maintain, and efficiently access large volumes of data is a highly relevant problem.
 Indeed, ever-increasing amounts of information are being generated and processed in the data centers of Amazon, Facebook, Google, Dropbox, and many others.
-The demand for ever-increasing amounts of cloud storage is supplied through the use of Distributed Storage Systems (DSS), where data is stored on a network of nodes (hard drives and solid-state drives).
+The demand for ever-increasing amounts of cloud storage is supplied through the use of Distributed Storage Systems (DSS), where data is stored on a network of \textit{nodes} (hard drives and solid-state drives).

 In the DSS paradigm, it is essential to store data redundantly, in order to tolerate inevitable node failures~\cite{BhaTatCheSavVoe04,GheGobLeu05,RheEatGeeWeaZhaKub03}.
-Currently, the resilience against node failures is typically afforded by \emph{replication}, where several copies of each data object are stored on different storage nodes.
+Currently, the resilience against node failures is typically the result of \emph{replication}, where several copies of each data object are stored on different storage nodes.
 However, replication is highly inefficient in terms of storage capacity.
 Recently,~\emph{erasure-correcting codes} have been used in DSS to reduce the large storage overhead of replicated systems~\cite{DatOgg11,DimRamWuSuh11,HuaSimOguCalGopLiYek12}.